iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-color-by-category.md

 ## Conclusion

-So, were you to the challenge?
+So, were you up to the challenge?
 Check out how we solved it by viewing our [full solution](https://github.com/iModeljsJumpStart/challenge-color-by-category-solution/blob/master/src/frontend/app/ColorByCategory.ts).
 Let us know if you have a better way.

+Feedback is welcome!
+Let us know via the [iModel.js community](https://www.imodeljs.org/learning/communityresources/).

 <script type="text/javascript">